 No TV or air conditioning and the size of my refrigerator reminds of the ones we snuck into our dorms in college.
-But L.T. came with a nice Wallis diesel stove/heater and I found places to mount my bike and kayak and had a real, though not very private, head installed, so I have all the essentials.
+But L.T. came with a very functional Wallis diesel stove/heater and I found places to mount my bike and kayak and I had a real, though not very private, head installed, so I have all the essentials.
 I call it my turn around boat because I don’t really go anywhere inside, I just turn around to get things done.

 I can tow it reasonably well with my Toyota Tacoma and take full advantage of its ability to get into tight places and go fast if I need or want to get some quick miles behind me.
-It's safe in bigger water, but it's usually not much fun because the interior can get rearranged if everything is not stowed or tied down, sometimes even if it is.
+It's safe in bigger water, but usually not much fun because the interior can get rearranged if everything is not stowed or tied down, sometimes even if it is.
 It planes at about 15 mph, can touch 30, maybe 32-33 with favorable current and wind, but has a sweet spot at 20-22.
 I often cruise at a traditional displacement hull speed of 6-8 mph to take in the scenery, especially in the canals, just like my friends on the trawlers.
 But my I have a lot more flexibility and seldom put in the long days at the helm that they do.

 I have lived in Breckenridge, Colorado for the last 40+ years but was born and raised on the Chesapeake Bay where my family usually had some type of boat and boating was as natural as skiing became in Breckenridge.
 As a kid, I dreamed of boating other parts of the Intra Coastal Waterway.
 As I moved west, I added the Mississippi to the list.
 When I stumbled across the concept of the Great Loop, I knew I had found my dream retirement adventure.